miracum/simple-aiokafka/README.md

 ## Classic API

-Create an instance of `AIOKafkaHandler`, initiate the consumer/producer/processor and start processing:
+Create an instance of `AIOKafkaHandler`, initiate the consumer/producer/processor and start processing!
+For a full example see [example_classic.py](example_classic.py).

 ### Consumer
 ~~~python